Wilson194/OrodaelTurrim/docs/source/console.rst

  * `-r / --rounds` - Set maximum of rounds for simulation
  * `-l / --log-output` - Save log from the game in txt format
  * `--help` - Display help message

+Simulation without GUI is faster and also you can automatize testing.